bernaozgen/microservice/README.md

 ## Filter Service

-> Araç ile ilgili bilgileri filtrelemek iin kullanıldı.
+> It was used to filter information related to cars.

-* Mongorepository kullanıldı.
+* Mongorepository was used.

-* İnventory servis ile aralarında asenkron iletişim kurup kafka kullandım.
+* Asynchronous communication was established between the inventory service and vehicles using Kafka
 * Request-Response pattern was used.
 The development was in accordance with Business Rules, Clean Code, and Domain Driven Design approach.

 * The project includes techniques such as Exceptions, Mapping, and Result.